 - Hormones.
 Hormonal changes can trigger depression, especially in women.
 Pregnancy, menstrual disorders, and menopause can all lead to depression.
-Some women even develop postpartum depression, another form of depressive disorder incurred following pregnancy and birth.
+Some women even develop postpartum depression, another form of depressive mood disorder incurred following pregnancy and birth.

 - Substance abuse.
 Substance abuse commonly leads to depression.
 Sometimes, it’s the other way around.
 People who are depressed might turn to drugs or alcohol to try and make themselves feel better.
 Depression and substance abuse fuel each other.
 People with both depression and a substance use disorder have what’s called a co-occurring disorder.

 If you’re suffering from moderate to severe depression, please know you’re not alone.
 Just remember that seeking help for depression is important if you want to improve your mental health and stability.
 No one deserves to feel the pain and loneliness that often comes with depression by themselves.
 Find the right match for a therapist and learn more about our therapy matching services at Advekit.